640 South State StreetDover, Delaware 19901

 Avoid illegal drugs and alcohol.
 For women, the definition of moderate drinking stops at one drink a day.
 The National Institute on Alcohol Abuse and Alcoholism defines a drink as one 5-ounce glass of wine, one 12-ounce bottle of beer or wine cooler, or 1.5 ounces of 80-proof distilled spirits.
 Remember that the alcohol content of each type of drink can vary widely.
 Where illicit drugs are concerned, there is no such thing as "moderate" use.

 Take medicine wisely.
-Read the labels, follow the instructions carefully, and remind your health care provider or pharmacist about any other medicines or supplements you might be taking that could interact with your medication.
-For your safety – to lower your risk for adverse side effects or medication interactions, for instance – you should also let your health care provider know if you use any illicit or "recreational" drugs.
-If you have any questions about possible side effects, call your health care provider or pharmacist.
+Read the labels, follow the instructions carefully, and remind your healthcare provider or pharmacist about any other medicines or supplements you might be taking that could interact with your medicines.
+For your safety – to lower your risk for adverse side effects or medicine interactions, for instance – you should also let your healthcare provider know if you use any illicit or "recreational" drugs.
+If you have any questions about possible side effects, call your healthcare provider or pharmacist.

 Play it safe.
 Avoid injuries.
 Buckle up.
 Wear a bike helmet.
 Use smoke and carbon monoxide detectors.
 Wear sunscreen and UV protected sunglasses.
 Use street smarts and common sense.
 Practice safe sex by using condoms to protect against sexually transmitted diseases.